quicbit-js/qb-json-next/readme.md

     }

-(The object/array context is redundant with stack information, but is included in ps.pos to allow one-step lookup and validation which is a factor in making next() validation so fast.)
+(Design note - the object/array context is redundant with stack information, but is included in ps.pos to allow one-step lookup and validation which is a factor in making next() validation so fast.)

-# next.TOK

-The TOK object maps names to the ps.tok integers returned by next().
-For all but string and decimal, the token returned is simply the same as the first byte encountered.  't' for true, '{' for object start, etc.
-Here they are just as they are defined in the code:

-    var TOK = {
-      ARR: 91,        // '['
-      ARR_END: 93,    // ']'
-      DEC: 100,       // 'd'  - a decimal value starting with: -, 0, 1, ..., 9
-      FAL: 102,       // 'f'
-      NUL: 110,       // 'n'
-      STR: 115,       // 's'  - a string value starting with "
-      TRU: 116,       // 't'
-      OBJ: 123,       // '{'
-      OBJ_END:  125,  // '}'
-    }
+### next.posname (pos)

+Given a ps.pos integer as input next.posname() returns a brief string code (A_BF, A_BV, O_BF...)- the same names used for next.POS

+## ps.ecode

+The ps.ecode or "end-code" describes special parsing end states.
+The four possible end states are defined by the next.ECODE object:

-# next.ECODE
+### next.ECODE

 The ECODE object maps names of special parsing "end" states to integers used by ps.ecode.
-When one of these special states occurs, ps.tok is set to zero and ps.ecode is set to one of the following:
+When one of these special states occurs, **ps.tok is set to zero** and ps.ecode is set to one of the following:

     var ECODE = {
       BAD_VALUE: 66,    // 'B'  encountered invalid byte or series of bytes